ucsb-ersp-2018/arch-jacquim-research-log/arch-jacquim-research-log-f18.md

 - [ ] At least download PyRTL tool, hopefully start working with it
 - [ ] Make another pass over prev paper ("Dynamic Branch Prediction...")
 - [ ] Read new paper when Deeksha/ Professor Sherwood sends it to us

+**Sunday, Oct 14 (2hrs)**
+* Read second pass on "Dynamic Branch Prediction....", filled out questions for part 2 of reading assignment.
+Can be accessed on reading log (link above)
+* Main takeaway from this paper:
+  Branch prediction can be improved by replacing the predictor’s pattern history table (PHT) with a set of perceptrons (simple neural networks), which can learn as the program runs.
+Rather than try to improve the predictor by targeting aliasing, the perceptron approach lowers misprediction rates by increasing the accuracy of the prediction algorithm itself.
+ * Can go back and look over some extra terms just for fun later

 **Friday, Oct 12 (1 hr)**